ansys/pysam-sysml2/doc/source/examples/computer-cost.rst

 The name of the project is automatically set to ``computer``.
 Click on `Import` and wait for the project to be loaded.

-*✅ Congratulations, you now have a computer model to work on !*
+*Congratulations, you now have a computer model to work on !*

 Calculate the computer cost